Department of Geosciences

 Each geosciences junior is assigned an adviser, who is a faculty member and part of the Undergraduate Work Committee.
 Students are expected to regularly meet with their advisers for discussions on curriculum, course selection, choice of junior research paper topics, study abroad plans, and the like.
 Once the courses have been selected in consultation with the adviser, students turn in their signed fall and spring course worksheet to the undergraduate coordinator.
 Any course changes should also be discussed and approved by the adviser or the undergraduate chair.
 At the beginning of each academic year, students will be informed who their geosciences advisers are.

-Different research topics are available in any given year and listed in the Shopping Guide, which students obtain from the undergraduate coordinator.
-Students are encouraged to consult with their faculty advisers for suggestions regarding selection of the JIR project.
-If students have other exciting ideas for possible JIR projects, they are encouraged to consult their faculty advisers to discuss the feasibility of these projects.
+Different research topics are available in any given year and some ideas are listed in the Shopping Guide, which students obtain from the undergraduate coordinator.
+Students are encouraged to consult with their faculty advisers for suggestions regarding selection of the JP project.
+If students have other exciting ideas for possible JP projects, they are encouraged to consult their faculty advisers to discuss the feasibility of these projects.

-The department requires that a student submit a thesis proposal and several interim research progress reports, including the fall semester progress report, a rough draft of the thesis for feedback, and the final thesis.
+The department requires that a student submit a thesis proposal (due in late September or early October) and several interim research progress reports, including the fall semester progress report, a rough draft of the thesis for feedback, and the final thesis.
 The goal of the interim reports is to facilitate timely adviser-student feedback, help minimize the unavoidable thesis rush at the end of the year, and ensure that the final product of the thesis is of the highest quality.
-In addition to writing their theses, all students give poster presentations to the faculty and students of the geosciences department.
-The grade for the thesis is based on the quality of the research, the written report, and the poster presentation.
+In addition to writing their theses, all students give oral presentations to the faculty and students of the geosciences department.
+The grade for the thesis is based on the quality of the research, the written report, and the oral presentation.

 The comprehensive examination in the department consists of an oral examination based on the senior thesis and related topics.